419th Security Forces Squadron has a new commander

 |0

-This work, 419th Security Forces Squadron has a new commander, by TSgt Anthony Pham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 419th Security Forces Squadron has a new commander [Image 2 of 2], by TSgt Anthony Pham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.